Create a text message to send multiple times at the same time and interval to the same contact or list.

 How to Send a Repeat Text to Multiple People

-If you want to send a repeat/recurring text message to multiple people, you can either create a group and select your group to send the recurring text message to or you can select multiple contacts at once while you are drafting your message.
+If you want to send a repeat/recurring text message to multiple people, you can either create a list and select your list to send the recurring text message to or you can select multiple contacts at once while you are drafting your message.

 What You’ll Need to Send Recurring Messages